horse-link/contracts.horse.link/README.md

 The Vault is now holding 3700 DAI in total assets and 1000 shares.
 If Alice redeems her shares, she will receive 370 DAI.

+The perfomance of the Vault is the ratio of the shares to the assets.
+In the above example, the performance is 3700 DAI / 1000 shares * 100 = 370% (3.7 DAI per share).

 #### Analysing a donation attack

 A donation attack is when a user deposits a large amount of assets into the Vault without incrementing the balance from the deposit function, skewing the ratio of assets to shares. https://forum.openzeppelin.com/t/erc4626-vault-implementation-for-totalassets-in-base-contract/29474.
 In our use case, we discuss the attempt for an attacker could attempt to place a large bet draining the vault, then deposit a large amount of assets into the Vault to skew the ratio of assets to shares.